Sunday Mornings at the Movies.

 Welcome back to the Church of Corinth.
 Corinthians: the Sequel (aka 2 Corinthians: Volume 13 of Heavenly Citizens in Earthly Shoes) is now available as paperback and eBook.
 Don’t miss the exciting conclusion to the movie.
 It is heart wrenching as all get-out, let me tell you.
 Surprise endings are the icing on the cake, and this is some tasty cake!
 Simply click here to order.

 Oh, but a sequel is always more comprehensible if its parent movie is seen first, and then the prequel afterwards.
 So you would do well to read 1 Corinthians: Volume 12 first, and then read 2 Corinthians: Volume 13.
 But not to fret.
 You can still enjoy the sequel, should you choose to skip her mama.
 So what are you waiting for?
 Get yourself to our online bookstore and fetch your own copy!
 Simply click here to order.

-To further research this issue, I direct you to my book Numbers: Volume 4 of Heavenly Citizens in Earthly Shoes.
+To further research this issue, I direct you to my book Deuteronomy: Volume 5 of Heavenly Citizens in Earthly Shoes.
 To purchase my books please go to: